intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/UserGuide/hadoop.md

 and then check the log detail using the following given URL in the output.

 #### (2) Scala Example
-- Use `spark-submit` to submit your Analytics Zoo program scala example of training LeNet on CDH (e.g. script.py):
+- Use `spark-submit` to submit training LeNet example on CDH with Analytics Zoo:

   ```bash
   # Spark yarn cluster mode, please make sure the right HADOOP_CONF_DIR is set